zcy1024/sui-move-bootcamp/I2/README.md

 # [I2]: Fixed Supply

+## What You Will Learn

+In this section, you will learn how to implement a fixed supply fungible token in Move.
+You will:

-In this section we will work with the implementation of a Silver coin with a fixed supply that cannot be increased.
+- Initialize a coin with a fixed total supply and transfer it to the creator
+- Lock the supply to prevent further minting using dynamic fields and freezing
+- Burn the upgrade cap to make the package immutable and non-upgradable

+By the end, you will understand how to enforce strict supply and upgrade constraints for tokens in Move.

 ## Project Structure